-A commissioner conducted an independent ex parte investigation of litigants appearing in a case before him.
-Com. on Jud.
-Performance, Decision and Order Imposing Public Admonishment on Commissioner Alan Friedenthal (2012) pp. 10-11.
 A judge engaged in ex parte communications in separate cases regarding the availability of witnesses and the district attorney's charging decision.
 Inquiry Concerning Judge Robert G. Spitzer (2007) 49 Cal.4th CJP Supp 254, 273-280.

-A judge engaged in ex parte communications with a criminal defendant about her plea and the possibility of diversion, and then with the defendant's attorney in chambers.
+A judge engaged in ex parte communications with a deputy district attorney in a case before her.
 Com. on Jud.
-Performance, Decision and Order Imposing Public Admonishment on Judge Bruce Clayton Mills (2006) p.
-3.
+Performance, Decision and Order Imposing Severe Public Censure on Judge Ariadne J. Symons (2019) p.
+8.